 The Copyright Act contains several exceptions and limits on the use of copyrighted material.
 Humber’s Copyright Policy provides an overview of the main criteria for determining when and how a user may copy and share a work without the copyright owner’s permission.

-We encourage employees to review the policy and contact copyright@humber.ca if they have any questions.
+We encourage employees to review the policy and contact copyright@humber.ca with any questions.

 The next section provides an overview of Fair Dealing, the key exception in the Copyright Act, which guides how copyrighted works can be used for educational purposes.